bgamari/ghc-wiki-import/event-log.md

 ghc-events](http://hackage.haskell.org/package/ghc-events) library.
 To dump the contents of a .eventlog file as text, use the tool show-ghc-events that comes with the ghc-events package.

+## Limitations

+Event logging can produce significant "observer effects".
+In particular, programs can pause for periods of several milliseconds while writing to the `.eventlog` file.
+These display in Threadscope as periods of 100% CPU use with no obvious cause.
+This effect is exacerbated by heavy use of debug tools which expand the eventlog file, such as `Trace.traceMarkerIO`.
+(This effect was at least seen on OS X. These periods were shown to be due to writing the `.eventlog` file by using `dtruss -a`, which shows long periods of `write_nocancel` syscalls, writing to the `.eventlog` file opened earlier with `open_nocancel`.)

 ## Design